Tasmanian National Party: Formation and early years

-1960s to 1970s
+Late 20th century

 For the next few decades there was virtually no Country Party electoral activity in the state bar a single candidacy in Franklin in the 1934 federal election.

 In 1962 a new Country Party organisation was formed in the state which would last until 1975.
+In November 1962, the appointments were announced of independent MLC Charles Best as provisional state chairman and former Liberal Party organiser H. S. Huntington as state director.
+The party established its headquarters in Launceston and was admitted as a fully affiliated state branch of the Country Party in December 1962.
+The Country Party contested the 1964 state election but won no seats.

-It contested the 1964 state election but won no seats.
-In the run up to the 1969 election Kevin Lyons, a former Liberal turned independent member of the Assembly for Braddon, became the party's leader and reorganised it as the Centre Party.
-Lyons retained his seat at the election, which resulted in a hung parliament.
+In October 1966, the Tasmanian branch of the Country Party changed its name to the Australian Centre Party.
+Kevin Lyons, a former Liberal turned independent member of the Assembly for Braddon, became the party's leader.
+Lyons retained his seat at the 1969 state election, which resulted in a hung parliament.
 He threw his support to his former Liberal colleagues, and served as Deputy Premier under Angus Bethune until 1972 when Lyons withdrew support, collapsing the coalition.
 The Centre Party did not contest the resulting election.

 The party contested the Senate in the 1974 federal election and then stood for both the Senate and House in the 1975 federal election (by now as the National Country Party) but had no success.
 The party disappeared that year.

-Later appearances

 The party was formed again in 1994 and in 1996 contested the state election, and the federal election in both the House and Senate but once again secured only a small vote with rural interests preferring the Liberals instead.
 The party was registered federally with the Australian Electoral Commission (AEC) from October 1995 to April 1998, under the name "National Party of Australia – Tasmania".